 The best addiction recovery centers have various therapeutic options.
 Some offer holistic therapies with mixed modality, offering yoga alongside trauma resolution therapy.
 Truly, how you find your path in recovery is a makeup of the addiction recovery center you've selected and who you are as a person.

-We do an evaluation with everyone who walks through our door to assess where they are in their addiction, their history, underlying disorders, and the environment they came from and will eventually go back to.
-We have a multi-modal addiction recovery program that has both individual and peer programs.
+They do an evaluation with everyone who walks through the door to assess where they are in their addiction, their history, underlying disorders, and the environment they came from and will eventually go back to.
+They have a multi-modal addiction recovery program that has both individual and peer programs.
 It has been noted that having both types of therapies is more effective than group alone.

 As we've stated before addiction is a chronic disease, something you will have for the rest of your life.
 How you position yourself now will play a huge part in where you end up: